 What are they seeking?
 What are they looking for?

-To whatever group or sphere you may belong: from where does the pleasure being sought after arise?
+By whatever group or sphere to which you belong: from where does the pleasure being sought after arise?

 If you can discover the source of pleasure, you can discover the game being played.

 Do you even enjoy this game?
 Or are you playing it simply because everyone else is?

 You might not even belong to a group.

 But there is no doubt a sect of the world you belong to: a shared thought process, or framework you subscribe to.